Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/HLS/README.md

 --xp param:compiler.worstNegativeSlack=-0.050
 ```

-This will capture trace data for the ports specified.
+This captures the trace data for the ports specified.

 Summary of the Switches used: